Temuulen0909/final-project/preposal.md

 ## If you plan to collaborate with one or two classmates, what are their names?

-I will be working on individually.
+I will be working on it individually.

 ## Do you have any questions of your own?